Invicara/Twinit-App-Template-Portfolio/docs/developer guide/README.md

 4. [Test the Template](./deploy/d4-test.md)
 5. [Deploy the Web Client for Users](./deploy/d5-deploy-to-cloud.md)

+## Consuming Updates to the Quick Model View Twinit Application Template

 ## Gain In-Depth Knowledge of the Application Template

 ## Customizing, Theming, and Extending the Application Template